 For a whole different shopping experience than the typical mall or power centre, cruise over to the eclectic Old Strathcona district.
 Anchored by the funky, bohemian spirit of Whyte Avenue, historic buildings blend with youthful energy to make Old Strathcona one of Edmonton’s trendiest areas.

 Matching the historical vibe of the neighbourhood, the Old Strathcona Antique Mall is a huge shop with dozens of booths full of antiques and collectibles.
-If vintage clothing tickles your fancy, check out Divine Decadence or Junque Cellar.
+If vintage clothing tickles your fancy, check out Junque Cellar.
 For music lovers, spend time sifting through Blackbyrd Myoozik’s collection of vinyls and CDs.
 While you’re there, you can buy tickets to some of the coolest gigs in town.

 Don’t forget to check out the year-round Old Strathcona Farmers’ Market which rotates a roster of nearly 300 vendors throughout the year.
 Running every Saturday, you’ll find only locally produced, handmade goods.
 It’s inevitable that you’ll work up an appetite weaving through the crowds, so grab a snack at Toast Kitchen.
 All food items are made from market and locally sourced seasonal ingredients, and believe us when we say you won’t regret your decision to eat there.